Tales from the Engine Room

-Tales From The Engine Room is a remix album of six the eight songs from Marillions This Strange Engine.
+Tales From The Engine Room is a remix album of six of eight songs from Marillion's This Strange Engine.
 It was conducted by Marc Mitchell and Mark Daghorn of The Positive Light.

 Background

-The album was produced at Aspect Of I Studios, Jersey, Channel Islands December 1996 to November 1997.
+The album was produced at Aspect Of I Studios, Jersey, Channel Islands, from December 1996 to November 1997.

 Mark Daghorn was a long-time Marillion fan and asked the band for permission to remix some of their songs.
 The band were delighted at what they heard, and gladly gave him the green light to remix their latest album This Strange Engine.

 A 12 inch single with Memory of Water, was released prior to the release for the club scene.
 Tales From The Engine Room was first only released as a limited edition on Marillions own Racket Records 21 January 1998, and was later mastered at Abbey Road Studios by Peter Mew, who was also working with the Marillion Remasters series.
-With an additional remix of 80 Days the album was eventually released worldwide on 22 June 1998 on Eagle Records.
+With an additional remix of 80 Days, the album was eventually released worldwide on 22 June 1998 on Eagle Records.

 Mitchell left the project and was replaced by Tony Turell (who played on Raingods with Zippos by Fish in 1999).
 Daghorn and Turell made the Big Beat Mix of Memory of Water, as The Silent Buddhas.
 This version was released on the These Chains CD-single in 1998.

-Steve Hogarths liner notes on the CD:
+Steve Hogarth's liner notes on the CD: